Analysing Multiscale Clusterings with Persistent Homology: Theoretical Background

-\paragraph{Simplicial complex}
+\subsubsection{Simplicial Complex}

-For a finite set of data points or \textit{vertices} $V$ we define a \textit{simplicial complex} $K$ as a subset of the power set $2^V$ (without the empty set) that is closed under the operation of building subsets.
+Given a finite set of data points, or \textit{vertices}, $V$, a \textit{simplicial complex} $K$ is a subset of the power set $2^V$ (without the empty set) that is closed under the operation of building subsets.
 Its elements $\sigma\in K$ are called \textit{abstract simplices} and for a subset $\tau\subset\sigma$ we thus have $\tau\in K$ and $\tau$ is called a \textit{face} of $\sigma$.
-One example for a simplicial complex defined on the vertices $V$ is the \textit{solid simplex} $\Delta V$ given by all non-empty subsets of $V$.
+One example of a simplicial complex defined on the vertices $V$ is the \textit{solid simplex} $\Delta V$ given by all non-empty subsets of $V$.
+Moreover, the \textit{link} $\Lk \tau$ of a simplex $\tau\in K$ is defined as the simplicial complex

 A simplex $\sigma\in K$ is called $k$-dimensional if the cardinality of $\sigma$ is $k+1$ and the subset of $k$-dimensional simplices is denoted by $K_k\subset K$.
 The dimension $\dim(K)$ of the complex $K$ is defined as the maximal dimension of its simplices.

-\paragraph{Simplicial homology}
+\subsubsection{Simplicial Homology}